smeggins/RedAcademyPong/README.md

 # VERSION HISTORY

+## alpha 11

+    score.js
+        *abandoned the previous text generation for now. ended up changing to svg text..

 ## alpha 10

-    Note: skipped a couple git pushes on this readme due to time constraints while coding on the plane.
+    Note: skipped a couple git pushes on this readme due to time constraints while coding on the plane...

     Problem:
-        *css won't apply to my score <p> element even though it is properlly generated and identified
+        *css won't apply to my score <p> element even though it is properlly generated and identified...

     Score.js:
-        *added the basic skeleton for the score.js *adds container for score text
+        *added the basic skeleton for the score.js...
+        *adds container for score text...

     game.css
-        *added style for test score text
+        *added style for test score text...

 ## alpha 9:

     ball.js
-        *added paddle collision
+        *added paddle collision...
-        *added troubleshoot method
+        *added troubleshoot method...

     paddles.js
-        *cleaned up some unused vars
+        *cleaned up some unused vars...

 ## alpha 8:

     game.js:
-        *fixed the pause function so that it now works
+        *fixed the pause function so that it now works...

 ## alpha 7: